balmerdx/lsignal/README.md

 it as a strict win.

 ### lsignal_with_cpp vs lsignal_header_only
+lsignal_with_cpp designed for large project to minimize executable size and debug information size.

 Both are built and tested by the same CMake project (`lsignal_test` against `lsignal_with_cpp/`, `lsignal_test_header_only` against